disperate/LocalHackDayRotkreuz/README.md

 # Local Hack Day Rotkreuz

-How to use a API with java, workshop with Robin at 10:30 in Room 12.019
+**How to use a API with java?
+Attend the workshop with Robin at 10:30 in Room 12.019**

 ## APIs